danindiana/python_GPT/copali_OCR/nov19/nightly/nov19_version.md

-Yes, the combined code allows for starting, stopping, and resuming the processing of PDF files.
+The combined code allows for starting, stopping, and resuming the processing of PDF files.
 It also supports graceful shutdown by the user.
 Here's how these features are implemented:

 ### Starting/Stopping/Resuming:
 1. **Progress Tracking**: